Fast differentiation of hyperbolic chaos: Discussions

-In practice we want the two errors to be roughly equal to each other, hence $T\sim {\theta^{-2W}}W$.
-By our discussion of the cost at each step, for typical problems with sparsity, the numerical complexity of fast linear response is}
+In practice, we want the two errors to be roughly equal to each other, hence $T\sim {\theta^{-2W}}W$.
+By our discussion of the cost at each step, for typical problems with sparsity, the numerical complexity of fast response is

-In comparison, for the original linear response formula, the size of the integrand is $\sim \lambda_{max}^W$, where $\lambda_{max}>1$ is the largest Lyapunov exponent.
+In comparison, for the path-perturbation formula, the size of the integrand is $O( \lambda_{max}^W)$, where $\lambda_{max}>1$ is the largest Lyapunov exponent.
 By similar arguments,

-Here $N'$ is the number of sample trajectories, each with $W$ steps, and $T$ is the total number of steps in all sample trajectories.
-Recall that only one first-order tangent equation and one $f$ is computed at each step, hence, for the sparse case, the cost per step is $O(M)$, and in total,
+Here, $N'$ is the number of sample orbits, each with $W$ steps, and $T$ is the total number of steps in all sample orbits.
+Note that only one first-order tangent equation and one $f$ are computed at each step; hence, for the sparse case, the cost per step is $O(M)$, and in total,

-\ree{ Hence, for typical problems with sparsity, the numerical complexity of the original linear response formula can be about $O(\lambda_{max}^{2W}/u)$ times higher than fast linear response.} Should we be interested in estimating the dense case, note that for a fair comparison with fast linear response, we should assume $\nabla f_*$ is dense, in which case computing $f_*$ is $O(M^3)$, as we discussed.
-Moreover, as we discussed, several techniques can help further reducing the actual computing time of fast linear response.
+Hence, for typical problems with sparsity, the numerical complexity of the path-perturbation formula can be about $O(\lambda_{max}^{2W}/u)$ times higher than the fast response.